rk295/adsb-container/README.md

 This is the `readsb` docker compose file I use on my Pi 3.
 I have a [FlightAware Pro Stick Plus](https://thepihut.com/products/flightaware-pro-stick-plus-usb-sdr-ads-b-receiver).
 Connected to a £5 aerial in the loft.
 This gives me about 100 NM range.

+I've tried to litter the `docker-compose.yml` and the `env-template` files with comments, most of the docs are in there.

 ## Prerequisites

 ### Docker